webofdata/specification-archived/specification.md

 #### Merging Subject Representations (DRAFT)

 A client can (potentially) retreive a partial subject representation from many sources.
 In addition a service may be able to merge together several subjects that are in fact the same.
-In both cases it is useful to have a means to indicate the subjects that are considered to be the same, and also the rules for merging two representations.
+In both cases it is useful to have a means to indicate that the subjects that are considered to be the same, and also the rules for merging two representations.

-Semantic JSON introduces the 'subject identifiers' property.
-The property is a list of strings that when resolved against the context become a list of IRIs that indicate a set of subjects that are the same logical subject as this one.
+The '_sids' property (shorthand for subject identifiers) is a list of strings that when resolved against the context become a list of IRIs that indicate a set of subjects that are the same logical subject as this one.

 This looks like: